Supreme Court registry

 To apply for a certificate of indictment, use our online form or send a letter to the deputy registrar of the registry.
 Include the reasons for your request and as much information as possible about the defendant and their matter.

 There is a fee for a certificate of indictment.
-Enclose a cheque for the full amount with your request letter.
+The registry will contact you with the total fee and your payment options.

 More information